purefield/format/README.md

 ### Prerequisites
 Ensure you have the following:
-- A Unix-based shell environment
+- A Unix-based shell environment - tested with bash, zsh is not compatible
 - Basic knowledge of shell scripting

 ### Installation